 Gets more heartwarming when you remember Dr. Erskine's words about Germans and the Aversion to All Germans Are Nazis.

-A bit more awesome is that a) this man is a holocaust survivor and b) it was added in to avert the unfortunate implications of a German crowd kneeling before a supervillain.
+A bit more awesome is that: 1.)
+This man is probably a Holocaust survivor and 2.)
+It was added in to avert the unfortunate implications of a German crowd kneeling before a supervillain.